Will China be ‘home’ to the

 BNY Mellon Investment Management is one of the world’s leading investment management organizations and one of the top U.S. wealth managers, encompassing BNY Mellon’s affiliated investment management firms, wealth management organization and global distribution companies.
 BNY Mellon is the corporate brand of The Bank of New York Mellon Corporation and may also be used as a generic term to reference the Corporation as a whole or its various subsidiaries generally.

 Views expressed are those of the advisor stated and do not reflect views of other managers or the firm overall.
 Views are current as of the date of this publication and subject to change.
 Forecasts, estimates and certain information contained herein are based upon proprietary research and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 Certain information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 Please consult a legal, tax or investment advisor in order to determine whether an investment product or service is appropriate for a particular situation.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
-The Dreyfus Corporation, Newton and MBSC Securities Corporation are subsidiaries of BNY Mellon. ©2019 MBSC Securities Corporation, distributor, 240 Greenwich Street, 9th Fl., New York, NY 10286.
+BNY Mellon Investment Adviser, Inc., Newton and BNY Mellon Securities Corporation are subsidiaries of BNY Mellon.